-In 600 BC, there was a kingdom covering the part of present district of Allahabad.
-It was called ‘Vatsa’ with capital as ‘Kaushambhi’, the remains of which still lies south-west of Allahabad.
+In 600 BC, there was a kingdom covering the part of present district of Prayagraj.
+It was called ‘Vatsa’ with capital as ‘Kaushambhi’, the remains of which still lies south-west of Prayagraj.
 Gautama Buddha also honoured this city with his three visits.
 After this, the region came under the Mauryan rule, Kaushambhi was made the headquarters of one of the provincials of ‘Ashoka’.
-Under his instructions two monolithic pillars were erected at Kaushambhi one of which was later shifted to Allahabad.
+Under his instructions two monolithic pillars were erected at Kaushambhi one of which was later shifted to Prayagraj.

 A battle was fought between Akbar and the rebel governor of Jaunpur in 1567 at the village Mankarwal, one of the dependencies of Jhunsi and Prayag known as ‘Ilahabas’.
 After the victory Akbar marched in a single day to Prayag and rested for two days before marching to Varanasi, it was then he realised the importance of building a fort at this strategic place.

 Akbar revisited Prayag in 1575 and laid the foundation of an imperial city, which he called ‘Ilahabas’.
 The new city soon became a favourite place of pilgrimage under Akbar’s rule.
 The city grew rapidly in importance and before the end of Akbar’s reign increased to a considerable size and importance.